0b01/rickyhan.com/_posts/2017-09-09-import-orderbook-from-exchanges.markdown

 The caveat is that you must always return the client to the pool if you successfully check it out, regardless of whether or not there was an error with the queries you ran on the client.
 If you don't check in the client your application will leak them and eventually your pool will be empty forever and all future requests to check out a client from the pool will wait forever.

+The pool will handle the consumer-producer threading issues.

 So we create two tables, one for order book updates and one for orderbook snapshots.
 The latter is not strictly necessary.
 The field `seq` is the Nounce because sometimes the websocket can scramble up the order so it's the programmer's job to re-arrange the updates in the right order.
 Also, we are storing filled trades with order book updates so there is no need to create another table.
 It's differentiated with `is_trade` field. `ts` is the timestamp. `trade_id` is the internal trade id.
 Needless to say, the table is index by `id`.

 This function is accompanied by `tableExistsForPair`.
 The script checks if the tables are created during init.